etjernst/etjernst.github.io/_resources/git-tutorial.md

 git config --global user.email "you@example.com"
 git config --global init.defaultBranch main</code></pre>
 <p>One note on where you type all this.
 On a Mac, use the built-in Terminal.
 On Windows, use Git Bash rather than PowerShell, because PowerShell writes files in a format that breaks the <code>echo</code> examples below.</p>
-<p>Now make a real repository of your own, so every command is one you actually run.
+<p>Now make a real repository of your own, so every command is one that you actually run.
 Make a folder, move into it, and turn it into a repository:</p>
 <pre><code>mkdir thesis
 cd thesis
 git init</code></pre>